-Chef Lisa Dahl is owner of four Sedona eateries: Cucina Rustica, Dahl & Di Luca Ristorante Italiano, Pisa Lisa and the newly opened Mariposa Grill.
-Elixir of Life Cookbook was published in 2010 and want the 2011 Gold Medal IPPY Award for Cookbook of the Year.
+Chef Lisa Dahl is the owner of four Sedona eateries: Cucina Rustica, Dahl & Di Luca Ristorante Italiano, Pisa Lisa, and the newly opened Mariposa Grill.
+Elixir of Life Cookbook was published in 2010 and won the 2011 Gold Medal IPPY Award for Cookbook of the Year.

 Here are a few of my favorites from the cookbook:

 - ¼ cup Mama Lil's Peppers with marinating liquid, or other roasted peppers